Aline Pereira

-Aline Silva Pereira (born 1990) is a Brazilian mixed martial artist and former kickboxer, currently competing in the flyweight division of LFA.
-She is a one-time Glory Super Bantamweight title challenger, having fought Tiffany van Soest for it in 2021.
+Aline Silva Pereira Celso (born 1990) is a Brazilian Karate Combat fighter, former kickboxer and mixed martial artist.
+She is the inaugural and current Karate Combat Women's Flyweight Champion.
+In mixed martial arts (MMA), she competed in the Flyweight division of Legacy Fighting Alliance (LFA), and in kickboxing she competed in Glory Kickboxing and fought for the Glory Super Bantamweight title in 2021.

 Personal life

-Pereira is indigenous Brazilian, being of the Pataxó tribe.
-Pereira's older brother, Alex Pereira, is the current UFC Middleweight Champion and a former two-division Glory kickboxing champion.
+Pereira has indigenous ancestry from the Pataxó tribe.
+Pereira's older brother, Alex, is the current UFC Light Heavyweight Champion and a former UFC Middleweight Champion as well as a former two-division Glory kickboxing champion.

 Kickboxing career

 Early career

-Pereira made her professional debut against Rayane Vieira at WGP Kickboxing 39 on July 22, 2017.
+After amassing an amateur career record of 21 wins and 3 losses, Pereira made her professional debut against Rayane Vieira at WGP Kickboxing 39 on July 22, 2017.
 She won the fight by unanimous decision.
 Pereira was afterwards scheduled to face Mayza Borges at WGP Kickboxing 44 on February 23, 2018, and was once again won by unanimous decision.
 Pererira's two-fight winning streak was stopped by Elaine Lopes, who beat her by unanimous decision at WGP Kickboxing 45 on May 5, 2018.

 Pereira was scheduled to face Tatiana Campos at WGP Kickboxing 50 on October 27, 2018.
 She won the fight by unanimous decision.
 Pereira was then scheduled to face Nilcelia Pereira at Super Fighters 4 on June 8, 2019.
 She won the fight by unanimous decision.
 Following this victory, Pereira was signed by Glory.